scottcha/OpenAvalancheProject/README.md

     rename 's/(.*)\.grib2/$1.nc/g' *

-_There are ways of improving the efficiency of this by doing this in parallel so feel free to improve on this._
+_There are ways of improving the efficiency by doing this in parallel so feel free to improve on this._

 Change directory to the /Scratch/Notebooks folder and launch jupyter